perfsonar/docs/install_centos.rst

 ------------------------
 The perfsonar-toolkit-servicewatcher installs scripts that check if bwctl, pscheduler, owamp, databases and other processes are running and restarts if they have stopped unexpectedly.

-The install automatically, configures cron to run the service_watcher regularly.
+The install automatically configures cron to run the service_watcher regularly.

 To run the script manually, run::